BBV Productions: Origin

 Company co-founder Bill Baggs is a longtime fan of the British science fiction television series Doctor Who, and BBV productions often involve characters or actors from that series.
-It was originally founded as "Bill & Ben Video".
+It was originally founded as Bill & Ben Video.
 The "Ben" in the company name is the nickname of Bill Baggs's wife and fellow company co-founder, Helen.
 Marian Baggs, the mother of Bill Baggs, also operated a second distribution chain on behalf of BBV.

 Video

 BBV's first production was Summoned by Shadows (1991), co-produced with the BBC Film Club.
-Partly as a homage to Doctor Who, which Baggs was a fan of, and partly in a pragmatic attempt to take advantage of a pre-existing audience, Summoned by Shadows was a Who-style tale of strange doings on a distant planet starring Colin Baker as the nameless protagonist (listed in the credits as "The Stranger").
+Partly as a homage to Doctor Who, which Baggs was a fan of, and partly in a pragmatic attempt to take advantage of a pre-existing audience, Summoned by Shadows was a Who-style tale of strange events on a distant planet starring Colin Baker as the nameless protagonist (listed in the credits as "The Stranger").
 Nicola Bryant co-starred as "Miss Brown".
 The adventures of The Stranger ran to six videos (and two audio dramas, the second remade as the sixth video).
 (For more information, see The Stranger (video series).)

-BBV's next effort was The AirZone Solution?, an ecologically themed thriller about a near-future conspiracy.
+BBV's next production was The AirZone Solution?, an ecologically themed thriller about a near-future conspiracy.
 Released in 1993, Doctor Who's thirtieth anniversary year, it involved four out of five surviving ex-Doctors.
 Baker and Bryant starred.
 Successor Sylvester McCoy and predecessors Peter Davison and Jon Pertwee also appeared as members of a small group joined against a sinister conspiracy.

 The Zero Imperative (1994) marked a new departure for BBV.
-Although stuffed to the gills with ex-Doctor Who guest stars, only one of them was actually playing the same character: the story was built around Caroline John's Liz Shaw, the Doctor's companion in the seventh season of Doctor Who, now depicted as an investigator for PROBE (the "Preternatural Research Bureau").
-The PROBE series ran for an additional three stories; all four were written by Mark Gatiss, who found more widespread fame as a member of the League of Gentlemen, later going on to write episodes for the revived series.
-The potentially-confusing mixture of Caroline John reprising her Doctor Who role with other recognisable Who stars playing different characters worked against the series, as did the way that Liz Shaw often seemed to be herself a different character from the Doctor Who original.
-(The latter problem may have been exacerbated by the fact that, although BBV had obtained permission to use Liz Shaw, they had no rights relating to Doctor Who itself - which meant that no explicit reference could be made to any other aspect of Doctor Who, including the events of the stories in which Liz had appeared.)
+Although it included many ex-Doctor Who guest stars, only one of them was playing the same character.
+The story was built around Caroline John's Liz Shaw, the Doctor's companion in the seventh season of Doctor Who, now depicted as an investigator for PROBE (the "Preternatural Research Bureau").
+The PROBE series ran for an additional three stories; all four were written by Mark Gatiss, who found more widespread fame as a member of the League of Gentlemen, later going on to write episodes for the revived Doctor Who series.
+The potentially-confusing mixture of Caroline John reprising her Doctor Who role with other recognisable Who stars playing different characters worked against the series, as did the way that Liz Shaw often seemed to be played as a different character from the Doctor Who original.
+(The latter problem may have been exacerbated by the fact that, although BBV had obtained permission to use Liz Shaw, they had no rights relating to Doctor Who itself - which meant that no explicit reference could be made to any other aspect of Doctor Who, including the events of the stories in which Liz Shaw had appeared.)